 Who doesn’t love roasted potatoes?
 Crisp on the outside and creamy on the inside, they’ve been a staple of dinner tables all over the world for centuries.
 That said, they can be a little boring and pedestrian, with little to make them appealing to the eye, much less impressive to behold.
-Well, the technique used for these little beauties changes all that.
+Well, the technique used for these Lemon Herb Roasted Hasselback Potatoes changes all that.
 Not only does a little careful knife-work add visual interest, it allows for greater flavor-penetration and maximizes crispness.

 Here’s what you’ll need:

 - 1 lb. baby potatoes

 - 2 T. butter, melted

 - Salt and pepper to taste